fargolo/stat-learn/manuscript-eng/0-intro.md

 It represents the vision of two sheep fighting.
 The Sheep Horns symbolize strength and humility, as sheep fight fiercely against other pairs and predators, but accept death.
 The identity of science is strongly linked to the judicious use of experiments to test hypotheses.
 They make room for failure.
 The *second chapter* accompanies Charles Darwin in the Galapagos.
 Darwin waited 20 years between the conception of the theory and its publication.
 He worked tirelessly to investigate whether his impressions were not false.
 This chapter illustrates how the hypothetical-deductive rationale works to study scientific hypotheses.
-The Student's *t* test is applied to compare bird beaks in Galápagos.
+The Student's *t* test is applied to compare bird beaks in Gal?pagos.

 3 . **FUNTUNFUNEFU-DENKYEMFUNEFU** (Siamese crocodiles)
 Correlations and comparisons.